Overview

 Data Insights

 Some participants have expressed concerns about adverse effects resulting from products that are marketed for their specific skin type.
 These participants suggest that such issues can be attributed to overusing active ingredients or using a product for the wrong skin concern.
-While ingredients rank among the top three factors that people consider, not everyone takes into account the quantity of usage or the significance of each ingredient.

 Behavior Archetypes